aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 File /proc/net/tcp matched, so we know these connections were TCP sockets.

-0271A8C0, 8E2FD334 and 0471A8C0 are ip addresses, DE7C, BD0C, 01BB and 0CEA are port numbers.
-Let turn the hexadecimal ip address values into a more convenient representation:
+0271A8C0, 8E2FD334 and 0471A8C0 are IP addresses, DE7C, BD0C, 01BB and 0CEA are port numbers.
+Let turn the hexadecimal IP address values into a more convenient representation:
 ```
 $ printf '%d.%d.%d.%d\n' $(echo 0271A8C0 | sed 's/../0x& /g')
 2.113.168.192